georgePktts/textminator/README.md

 ## Why textminator?
-There are other tools that manipulate text (sed, awk, grep, Perl), but:
+There are other tools that manipulate text (sed, awk, grep), but:

 ### 1. Regex readability
 You can describe sanitization logic in a simple configuration file—not inline,